WYBao/Named_Entity_Recognition/README.md

 # Named_Entity_Recognition

-how to construct customized NER by using spaCy
+How to construct customized NER by using spaCy